 Step Four: Have the honey and lemon pepper seasoning ready to add to the cooked wings.

 Step Five: Brush on the honey (or just drizzle it on the wings in a large bowl) and then sprinkle on the lemon pepper seasoning.
-This is basically a super simple method to make a honey lemon pepper glaze.
+This is basically a super simple method to make a honey lemon pepper sauce.

 Variations

-Add seasonings - If you want to change up the flavor, change up the seasonings.
+- Seasonings - If you want to change up the flavor, change up the seasonings.
 Add paprika, smoked paprika, black pepper, garlic powder, onion powder, hot sauce, or anything else that you like the flavor of.

-Add more citrus - Squeezing a little bit of fresh lemon juice on top of these wings once they're cooked is delicious.
+- Citrus - Squeezing a little bit of fresh lemon juice on top of these wings once they're cooked is delicious.
 You can also add some lemon zest as well.
 Fresh lemon juice really adds a zing to these drummies and wingettes.

-Add sauce - If you're more of a fan of a BBQ sauce than a dry rub or a honey sauce, then use whatever you like.
+- Sauce - If you're more of a fan of a BBQ sauce than a dry rub or a honey sauce, then use whatever you like.
 The cooking of the wings doesn't change, so that part is simple.
 The only variable is going to be what you want to coat the wings with.

 Common Questions